KQM-git/TCL/docs/combat-mechanics/elemental-effects/elemental-gauge-theory.md

 ## Freeze

 Once Freeze is triggered, an enemy will be afflicted by a **frozen aura**.
 Reactions with Frozen are equivalent to those with Cryo, though the gauge of a Frozen aura is often significantly higher.
-In addition, cryo and Hydro may exist alongside the Frozen aura.
-Removing the Frozen aura, either through Melt or shatter, will also remove Frozen and expose the **coexisting** cryo/hydro aura, allowing any elemental sources to react with Cryo/hydro.
+In addition, Cryo and Hydro may exist alongside the Frozen aura.
+Removing the Frozen aura, either through Melt or shatter, will also remove Frozen and expose the **coexisting** Cryo/hydro aura, allowing any elemental sources to react with Cryo/hydro.
 Even while the Cryo/hydro aura is hidden under the Frozen aura, it will continue to decay as normal.

 Freeze is extended when the Cryo or Hydro is applied to Freeze with a coexisting Hydro or Cryo aura respectively.